-- be delayed in obtaining, or unable to obtain, regulatory approval for such product candidates; - be required to amend the protocols for our clinical trials, perform additional nonclinical studies or clinical trials to support approval or be subject to additional post-marketing testing requirements; - obtain approval for indications or patient populations that are not as broad as intended or desired; - obtain approval with labeling that includes significant use or distribution restrictions or safety warnings or contraindications; or - in the event a product candidate is approved, have regulatory authorities withdraw their approval of the product or impose restrictions on its
+- be delayed in obtaining, or unable to obtain, regulatory approval for such product candidates; - be required to amend the protocols for our clinical trials, perform additional nonclinical studies or clinical trials to support approval or be subject to additional post-marketing testing requirements; - obtain approval for indications or patient populations that are not as broad as intended or desired; - obtain approval with labeling that includes significant use or distribution restrictions or safety warnings or contraindications; or - in the event a product candidate is approved, have regulatory authorities withdraw their approval of the product or impose restrictions on its use.

 Even if our current and planned clinical trials are successful, we will need to conduct additional clinical trials, which may include registrational trials, trials in additional patient populations or under different treatment conditions, and trials using different manufacturing protocols, processes, materials or facilities or under different manufacturing conditions, before we are able to seek approvals for our product candidates from the FDA and regulatory authorities outside the United States to market and sell these product candidates.
+In addition, changes in regulatory policies or the administration as a result of the 2024 U.S. presidential election may result in delays in the regulatory review and approval process and cause uncertainty regarding approval pathways.
 If we fail to meet the requirements to support continued clinical development, our clinical development activities for any of our product candidates are delayed or suspended, or we fail to obtain or maintain regulatory approvals with an acceptable scope, our business, prospects, financial condition and results of operations will be harmed.